Kejdzuuu/star_wars/readme.md

 ### /opening_crawl/word_count

-Returns array of words and their number of occurances in opening crawls.
+Returns array of words and their number of occurences in opening crawls.

 ### /opening_crawl/most_popular